All baroque articles – Page 2

 Federico Guglielmo plays Andrea Amati violin

 In this video filmed at the Palazzo Marino in Milan, Federico Guglielmo plays a Sonata by Cremonese composer of the Early Baroque, Nicolò Corradini.
 Accompanied by Diego Cantalupi on chitarrone, Guglielmo plays a 1570 Andrea Amati violin made for Charles IX of France.
-The violin is currently exhibited ...
+The violin is currently exhibited at the ...

 -